 Hawaii's inshore commercial fisheries cover a broad range of species and gear types.
-Top-5 gears (by landings) used to target these inshore non-MUS include gill nets, inshore handline, seine nets, spearfishing, and lift ('opelu) nets.
-Overwhelmingly these inshore resources are consumed locally, with exports occurring very rarely.
-Some species such as opihi (limpets) and ula (spiny lobsters) are prized delicacies and fetch high retail prices.
-Others like palani, nenue, pualu are often found in markets priced below imports.
+The top-5 gears (by landings) used to target these inshore non-MUS include gill nets, inshore handline, seine nets, spearfishing, and lift ('opelu) nets.
+Overwhelmingly these inshore resources are consumed locally, with exports occurring rarely.
+Some species such as mollusks and invertebrates are prized delicacies and fetch high retail prices.
+Other species like many herbivore species are often found in markets priced below imports.
 These species fill an important niche in Hawaii's small independent fish markets, offering fresh local fish at an affordable price.